starius/ScPrime/README.md

 enterprise clients.

-Purchasing storage on the network will have several variants, though all ultimately use our core cryptocurrency utility token called a PrimeToken.
+Purchasing storage on the network will have several variants, though all ultimately use our core cryptocurrency utility coin called a SiaPrime Coin.
-PrimeTokens will be available on cryptocurrency exchanges.
+SiaPrime Coins will be available on cryptocurrency exchanges.
 We will also be creating fiat to storage gateways to encourage broad adoption of the SiaPrime storage model.

-Because SiaPrime is based on the core SiaPrime protocol, we expect SiaPrime software and custom integrations to  facilitate purchase of storage on the main SiaPrime network as well as SiaPrime project forks that continue to use the core protocol.
-As the protocol becomes widely used, it is likely individual SiaPrime blockchains will experience typical scaling issues.
-Though we expect the Nebulous team to work on solutions, multiple chains/networks have the potential to ease scaling issues while providing another layer of redundancy and privacy.

 Usage